moosend/mooskin-ui/components/RadioAccordion/README.md

 * `title` - (required) sets the title for the radio tab
 * `active` - sets which radio tab is active, the first is active by default
+* `onClick` - onClick callback when radio header is clicked
 * `style` -  extra styles

 </div>